gems-uff/db-mining/README.md

 # About

-This is the companion website for the research "On the usage of Databases in Open Source Projects".
+This is the companion website for the research "On the Usage of Databases in Open Source Projects".
+The main goal is to investigate which and how DBMS are used in Java Open Source projetcs.
 This research has so far been divided into two main analyses: current and historical.
-In the **Current Analysis** we investigate the use of DBMS in the current situation in which the projects find themselves.
-In the **Historical Analysis**, we investigated the adoption of DBMS throughout the projects life cycle.
+In the **Current Analysis**, we investigate the use of DBMS in the current version of the projects.
+In the **Historical Analysis**, we investigate the adoption of DBMS throughout the projects' life cycle.

 # Team